sagecontinuum/neon-kafka-exporter/README.md

 For each file, refer to the Algorithm Theoretical Basis Document ATBD for each variable on [NEONs Data portal](https://data.neonscience.org/data-products/explore) to convert the raw data to useable data.
 For example, `reading.sensor.windobserverii` corresponds to [2D Wind Speed and direction](https://data.neonscience.org/data-products/DP1.00001.001/RELEASE-2021) with the following [ATBD document](https://data.neonscience.org/api/v0/documents/NEON.DOC.000780vB)

+For more information about the NEON Nodes see [link](https://www.neonscience.org/resources/research-support/mobile-deployment-platforms)

 ## Neon Kafka Data Exporter - plugin

 ### Plugin usage